Anatomy of a Structr Application

 Structr is a standalone Java application running in an embedded Jetty servlet engine.

-This article is based on the Structr package from https://structr.org/download.
+This article describes the installation of the Structr Java distribution package, available at https://structr.org/download.
 For details on the installation of Structr, see Installation and Setup.
-A Java Development Kit (JDK) Version 8 or later is required to run it.
+A Java Development Kit (JDK) Version 8 is required to run it.
+Please note that Structr is not yet compatible with Java version 9 or above due to some dependencies Structr relies on.

-Please note: Structr makes use of the Java compiler at runtime, so *the JRE is not enough to run Structr, you will need the JDK in any case*.
+Please note: Structr makes use of the Java compiler at runtime, so the JRE alone is not sufficient to run Structr.
+You will need the JDK in any case.
 See also this FAQ.

 Apart from the configuration and (optional) external Scripting, all parts of a custom Structr application are configuration data stored in a graph database.
 A typical Structr application consists of at least the following parts.